PTE for Beginners 2025 PTE Exam Format & Pattern

 It’s a 2-Hour Computer Test: The entire exam Speaking, Writing, Reading, and Listening – is done in one session at a secure test center.

 It Uses “Integrated Scoring”: This is crucial.
 Many tasks give you points in more than one section.
-For example, your performance in a PTE Speaking task can boost your PTE Reading score.
+For example, your performance in PTE Writing (specifically writing summaries) also gives points in your Reading score.
 We’ll point these out as we go.

 Now, let’s break down the test, section by section.